ClickCease Media Fragmentation: Strategies for Engaging Audiences | Camphouse

 Key Takeaways

-• Media fragmentation has divided audiences across multiple media channels, making it harder for brands to reach a mass audience.
+• Media fragmentation makes it harder to reach a mass audience through a single channel.

 What is Media Fragmentation?